We’re not in the stone age. 👎

 Look at the right side.
 There is the top-performing content for the keyword.

 What points do they cover?

 There are many other nifty features that you may find useful like the website analyzer and backlink checker although they aren’t directly copywriting related.

 On a similar note, make sure to try SEMrush if you want a killer SEO tool in your copywriting stack.

 Wrapping up the best copywriting apps

 Why pull your hair out and spend extra hours on copywriting projects when a few apps can save you the stress?

-I recommend that you use apps that help you writing distraction-free, find topics, edit your material, manage copywriting clients, and handle finances.
+I recommend that you use apps that help you write distraction-free, find topics, edit your material, manage copywriting clients, and handle finances.

 Search for an app that can help you with that.
 Eventually, you will have a powerful copywriting tool stack that speeds up your workflow and organization.